ROCm/HIP/docs/faq.rst

   classes and so on.
 * Host and device code can be mixed in the source files.
 * The HIP API is less verbose than OpenCL and is familiar to CUDA developers.
-* Porting from CUDA to HIP is significantly easier than porting from CUDA to OpenCL.
+* Porting from CUDA to HIP is significantly easier than from CUDA to OpenCL.
 * HIP uses development tools specialized for each platform: :ref:`amdclang++ <llvm-project:index>` for AMD GPUs or :xref:`nvcc <https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html>` for NVIDIA GPUs, and profilers like :ref:`omniperf <omniperf:index>` or